-The general-purpose input and output functions along with the 10-bit SAR ADC provide sufficient pins for status, interrupts, and bit I/O for LCD displays, keyboards, and media interfaces.
-Serial media is supported through two MultiMedia Card/Secure Digital (MMC/SD) peripherals, four Inter-IC Sound (I2S BusTM) modules, one Serial-Port Interface (SPI) with up to 4 chip selects, one I2C multi-master and slave interface, and a Universal Asynchronous Receiver/Transmitter (UART) interface.
+The general-purpose input and output functions, along with the 10-bit SAR ADC on the TMS320C5535, provide sufficient pins for status, interrupts, and bit I/O for LCD displays, keyboards, and media interfaces.
+Serial media is supported through two Secure Digital (SD) peripherals, four Inter-IC Sound (I2S BusTM) modules, one Serial-Port Interface (SPI) with up to 4 chip selects, one I2C multi-master and slave interface, and a Universal Asynchronous Receiver/Transmitter (UART) interface.

-The C5515 peripheral set includes an external memory interface (EMIF) that provides glueless access to asynchronous memories like EPROM, NOR, NAND, and SRAM, as well as to high-speed, high-density memories such as synchronous DRAM (SDRAM) and mobile SDRAM (mSDRAM).
-Additional peripherals include: a high-speed Universal Serial Bus (USB2.0) device mode only, and a real-time clock (RTC).
-This device also includes three general-purpose timers with one configurable as a watchdog timer, and an analog phase-locked loop (APLL) clock generator.
+Additional peripherals include: a high-speed Universal Serial Bus (USB 2.0) device mode only (not available on TMS320C5532), a real-time clock (RTC), three general-purpose timers with one configurable as a watchdog timer, and an analog phase-locked loop (APLL) clock generator.

-In addition, the C5515 includes a tightly-coupled FFT Hardware Accelerator.
+In addition, the TMS320C5535 includes a tightly-coupled FFT Hardware Accelerator.
 The tightly-coupled FFT Hardware Accelerator supports 8 to 1024-point (in power of 2) real and complex-valued FFTs.